Introduction to the Subject & Team

 - Maximise examination results.

-Develop awareness of physical development including fitness, skills and hygiene
+- Develop awareness of physical development including fitness skills.

 Course Content at Key Stage 3